 What’s more, the Oregon State Board of Bar Examiners isn’t stopping at just one alternative.
 Plans are in motion to introduce another licensing route that would involve students at Oregon’s law schools devoting their final two years to practice-based coursework.

-Oregon is set to vote on the alternative in early September.
-We’ll update this post with any developments.
+We’ll update you with any other updates to the bar exams across the country.
 In the meantime, future lawyers can find helpful resources in the Enjuris Student Center.